piskello/greemta/docs/index.md

 Deadline for submission: 15 December 2020.

 But you can **pre-register** simply by [sending us an email](mailto:info@greemta.eu?subject=Pre-registration%20to%20the%20GreeMta%20challenge&body=Hi%2C%20I%20would%20like%20to%20be%20kept%20informed%20about%20any%20news%20about%20the%20GreeMta%20challenge.%20%0AThanks!) to show your interest in the competition.
 By pre-registering, you can ask us any question about the challenge and we will keep you updated about any news!
 Pre-registration of course bears no obligation about submitting a work!

+note:<br/>**grinta** is an italian word to define the passion and perseverance to achieve long-term goals.